Delayed and Prevented Planting Provisions

 It is important to remember that the yield guarantees and actual yields on late planted crops are averaged together with those of all the timely planted acres in the same insurance unit rather than considered separately.
 Example 1 shows how the final guarantee for a mixture of timely planted and late planted acres is determined.

-Policy holders who are prevented from planting some crop acres until after the final planting date may choose to not plant the crop at all and still receive 60 percent of the original guarantee, except under a group protection policy.
-For anadditional premium, prevented planting coverage can be increased to 65 or 70 percent of the original coverage.
+Policy holders who are prevented from planting some crop acres until after the final planting date may choose to not plant the crop at all, will receive 55 percent of the original guarantee for corn or 60 percent of the original guarantee for soybeans, except under a group protection policy.
+For an additional premium, prevented planting coverage can be increased to 60 or 65 percent of the original coverage for corn acres, or for soybean acres, 65 or 70 percent of the original coverage.
 This choice must be made when the policy is purchased, however.
 In some years this may be more profitable than planting the crop very late and harvesting only a low yield.
 No other crop may be planted on these acres, including forage crops to be hayed or grazed.
 A cover crop can be planted, however.
 Example 2 illustrates a prevented planting situation.

 If a second insurable crop is planted in place of the first crop on or before the end of the late planting period (June 25 for corn in Iowa), coverage for the second crop simply replaces the coverage for the first crop.
 If the crop is planted after this date, the second crop can still be insured and payment equal to 35 percent of the prevented planting payment on the crop will be received, as well (see Example 2).